stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/QSPI/QSPI_MemoryMapped/readme.txt

 @par Hardware and Software environment

-  - This example runs on and STM32F446xx devices.
+  - This example runs on STM32F446xx and STM32F469/479xx devices.

-  - This example has been tested with STMicroelectronics STM32446E-EVAL (STM32F446xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32446E-EVAL (STM32F446xx Devices) and STM32469I-EVAL(STM32F469xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.

-  - This example has been tested with STMSTM32446E-EVAL RevB board which includes the MB758 LCD board.

 @par How to use it ?